Milwaukee: A City of Nicknames

 Culinary Capital of the Midwest

-Yeah, we’re a sausage sanctuary, a custard oasis, and a kingdom of cheese curds, but the Cream City is home to a culinary scene that challenges these regional stereotypes with a complex array of dining options.
+Yeah, we’re a sausage sanctuary, a custard oasis and a kingdom of cheese curds, but the Cream City is home to a culinary scene that challenges these regional stereotypes with a complex array of dining options.
 You’ll find everything from classic Midwestern staples to James Beard Award-recognized chefs and restaurants.
-In 2022 alone, the James Beard Foundation recognized 9 local chefs and restaurants for their contributions to the flourishing culinary scene in Milwaukee.
+In the last 10 years alone, the James Beard Foundation recognized 17 local chefs and restaurants for their contributions to the flourishing culinary scene in Milwaukee.
+Additionally, Top Chef decided to host 9 episodes right here in Milwaukee, during their Season 21 filming in Wisconsin.

 Fresh Coast